Dyed Cheesecloth Wedding Backdrop

 - When desired color is achieved, remove from dyebath.
 Squeeze out excess dye.

 - To enhance the color and reduce color bleeding, use Rit ColorStay Dye Fixative immediately after dyeing and before washing, following these instructions.
+This is to be done in a separate container.

 - Rinse in cool water until rinse water begins to run clear.